LTheGreatest/ESOF_Project-Green_go/docs/ArchitectureAndDesign.md

 * horizontal decomposition may define layers and implementation concepts, such as the user interface, business logic and concepts;
 * vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

-Example of _UML package diagram_ showing a _logical view_ of the Eletronic Ticketing System (to be accompanied by a short description of each package):
+Example of _UML package diagram_ showing a _logical view_ of the Electronic Ticketing System (to be accompanied by a short description of each package):

 ![LogicalView](https://user-images.githubusercontent.com/9655877/160585416-b1278ad7-18d7-463c-b8c6-afa4f7ac7639.png)